-Our Web server keeps a standard server log of the pages requested in the universal Web server log format.
+Our web server keeps a standard server log of the pages requested in the universal website log format.
 That standard format includes the numeric ip address of the machine requesting the page, the page that referred you to us, the filename of the page requested, the browser doing the request, your operating system, the result of the request and the time.
-Every Web server on the Internet records that same info in its log, and some record more.
+Every web server on the Internet records that same info in its log, and some record more.

 We do not publish our logs.
 We do not attempt to capture your email address to send you anything.
 We do check our log to see how many people are using what browsers.
 That lets us continue to configure our pages so that you never get a nasty message that says you can't see this page because your browser is out of date, or a graphic is badly rendered.

 Web Standard: P3P

 The WWW Consortium has launched a privacy project it calls P3P for Platform for Privacy Preferences Project.
 It has standards for exchanging information between browser and server indicating information about the browser that the server wants and how much info the browser is willing to supply.
 We approve of the initiative, but we don't do any of that info exchanging, because we don't need that info from you.
 So if you get a funny message from your browser saying we are not responding to your "proposal" or something similar, it's because we are not sending a request to your browser with our info demands.
 We don't have any.
 For more info on the W3C privacy project, check out

 the P3P page.
 In their terms, we use our minimal log data for Research and Development, defined as "The use of information to enhance, evaluate, or otherwise review the site, service, product, or market."

 From the above it should be clear that we comply with the Children's Online Privacy Protection Act (COPPA.)
 Under this rule, commercial websites must obtain written parental consent before collecting, using or distributing personal information about children aged 13 and under.
 Since we don't do that for any of our site users, children are treated the same as everyone else, and we don't actually know your age or need to.